By Gemma Short and Sacha Ismail

 The 1997 Labour manifesto said: “We make it clear that there will be no return to flying pickets, secondary action, strikes with no ballots or the trade union law of the 70s”.
 We need precisely to make it clear that this is what we seek to return to, or rather that we want to make it easier for workers to take action than it was in the 1970s.

-We need a visible, pro-active campaign around this – not as an organisational alternative to the CTUF, but as a movement of activists pushing for our unions, the CTUF, Labour and indeed Momentum to stand up and fight.
+We need a visible, pro-active campaign around this – a movement of activists pushing for our unions, the CTUF, Labour and indeed Momentum to stand up and fight.
 In doing so, we need the spirit displayed by the FBU’s newly elected General Secretary Matt Wrack in 2005 when he told the TUC: “We want the most restrictive laws on trade unions in the Western world removed as fast as we want Blair removed”!

 The Picturehouse workers’ dispute has repeatedly been stimied by the anti-union laws